-Located at the junction of the Chippewa and Eau Claire Rivers, the city of Eau Claire (French for "clear water") was one of the state's busiest lumber towns in the 1800's, a center of thriving Woodland Indian culture and later an agricultural center.
+Located at the junction of the Chippewa and Eau Claire Rivers, the city of Eau Claire (French for "clear water") was one of the state's busiest lumber towns in the 1800s; a center of thriving Woodland Indian culture and later an agricultural center.
 Several interesting local museums explore this varied heritage.
 Extensive bike trails along the Eau Claire and Chippewa Rivers offer breathtaking views to both walkers and cyclists in summer and snowmobilers in winter.
-Eau Claire is also an ideal home base for day to trips to surrounding communities.
+Eau Claire is also an ideal home base for day trips to surrounding communities.
 Read on for information about Eau Claire hotels, local events, dining and more!